ump1love/messagePublisher/README.md

 # messagePublisher
-MessagePublish is a simple message broadcast tool that is the RabbitMQ message broker.
+MessagePublish is a simple message broadcast tool that uses RabbitMQ as a message broker.

 ## Installation
 ```bash